MarkusGehrig/PirCameraWebUI/README.md

 ## What does it do

-It's a camera based on a RasberryPI, which use a pir module a trigger.
+It's a camera based on a RasberryPI, which use a pir module as a trigger.

 This Package include following functions for the RasberryPi.